Huge disclaimer notice! In red!

 or China’s answer, which we know is

 “‘It depends.’
-You common law lawyers are a bunch of sissies.
+You common law lawyers are such a bunch of nancies.
 In our opinion it’s financial crime.
 By the way, did we mention we mete out the death penalty for financial crime?”

 The tl;dr version of what I just wrote, for those of you who have followed the ICO space for some time, in the UK the “token works on a functional platform” argument advanced by Peter van Valkenburgh and others might actually fly.
 It’s not what I would choose to do for a variety of reasons I’ll get into later, but as long as the token isn’t performing security-like functions there is a possibility you don’t have to contend with the prospectus requirement at least.